hoodedramo24/hoodedramo24/README.md

 ### Hi there 👋

-My name is Omar Alcide and love to build and learn new technologies. \
+My name is Omar Alcide and love to learn and build network services. \
 I'm skilled in Java using Spring Boot and Cloud Infrastructure using Azure.